-Average Imports, Per Year, of Wool, Classes I and II Average Domestic Product, Per Year Period 1884-90 26 mill. lbs.
-321 mill. lbs " 1891-93 (under the McKinley tariff) · 45 " 329 1895-97 (under the Wilson tariff, wool free) 153 " 272 " " 1900-06 (duty restored) 65 207 " 1907-12 (duty restored) •• 95 314 graphically distinct markets, such as explain the exceptional imports of iron and steel, and show them to be of little significance.
-Foreign and domestic wools were marketed in the same places. namely, in the large cities of the Atlantic seaboard.
+Some of the qualifications which must be borne in mind when making such calculations do not seem applicable in the case of wool.
+There were no peculiarities of transportation, no geographically distinct markets, such as explain the exceptional imports of iron and steel, and show them to be of little significance.
+Foreign and domestic wools were marketed in the same places, namely, in the large cities of the Atlantic seaboard.
 Nor were there differences in quality which might require them to be regarded as distinct for industrial purposes.
 It is true that during the earlier part of our period, say from 1870 to 1885, allowance perhaps would have had to be made for differences in quality.
 Then the imported quota seems to have been usually of finer grade than the domestic.
 The latter was then said to be in the main good ordinary merino wool, suited for the medium grades of fabrics chiefly made within the country; while the imported wool was either strictly combing wool or a fine grade of clothing wool.
 But these differences, if ever they were important, ceased to be so before the close of the period.
 Domestic wool came to be largely cross-bred; a considerable portion of it was available for all the uses of combing wool; nor was there any marked lack of fine fibres.
 Wool varies to an extraordinary degree in quality.
-It is affected not only by the breed of the sheep, but by many and various causes, such as food, climate, shelter, care, and time of shearing.1 Of all the textile fabrics, it seems least standardizable: and for that reason, it may be remarked, it cannot be made the object of organized speculation.
+It is affected not only by the breed of the sheep, but by many and various causes, such as food, climate, shelter, care, and time of shearing.
+109 Of all the textile fabrics, it seems least standardizable; and for that reason, it may be remarked, it cannot be made the object of organized speculation.
 But the gradations were and are very much the same for domestic wool as for imported.
 Whatever general differences in quality existed in the years 1870-90 ceased to be of much significance during the later period.
-Though the particular way in which our tariff duties
+Though the particular way in which our tariff duties were assessed (as will presently appear) operated to exclude some sorts of foreign wool, they did not restrict the imports to any one quality or grade, or prevent the imported quotas from being comparable on the whole with the domestic.